GLA Land and Property

+GLA Land and Property (GLAP) is a subsidiary company of the Greater London Authority, holding land and other property on behalf of the Greater London Authority, under the direction of the Mayor of London.

+Formation

+The Localism Act 2011 required that the assets and liabilities of the LDA should be transferred to the Greater London Authority, and GLA Land and Property was established to take on that responsibility.

+Functions

-GLA Land and Property (GLAP) is a subsidiary company of the Greater London Authority.
-It was formed on 1 April 2012 as a replacement for the London Development Agency (LDA) as an arms length corporate body to take on the assets of the LDA and other agencies, under the direction of the Mayor of London.
+It was formed on 1 April 2012 as a replacement for the London Development Agency (LDA) as an arm's length corporate body to take on the assets of the LDA and other agencies, under the direction of the Mayor of London.
 It is one of the largest public sector landowners in London and its primary aims are to create jobs and housing.
 GLAP is headquartered in Windsor House, Westminster in the offices used by Transport for London.

-Formation

-The Localism Act 2011 required that the assets and liabilities of the LDA should be transferred to the Greater London Authority, and that all commercial activities relating to land and property should be undertaken by a subsidiary company.
-According to the 2012/2013 report and accounts, the principal activities of GLAP are "the purchase, sale and development of land or property, and the holding of land or property for capital growth or rental".
-Its primary aims are creating jobs and housing in London.

 Land holdings

-635 ha of land in Greater London are held by the company, transferred from the London Development Agency, London Thames Gateway Development Corporation (not including Queen Elizabeth Olympic Park) and the London part of the Homes and Communities Agency.
-The most significant single asset of GLAP is the Greenwich Peninsula and a high proportion of the land is in East London.
+As of 2026, the company holds 635 ha of land in Greater London.
+These land holdings transferred from the London Development Agency, London Thames Gateway Development Corporation (not including Queen Elizabeth Olympic Park) and the London part of the Homes and Communities Agency.
+The most significant single asset of GLAP is the Greenwich Peninsula a high proportion of the land is in East London.
 In addition to the land owned by GLAP, the Greater London Authority owns the considerable property portfolios of the London Fire Brigade, Metropolitan Police Service and Transport for London.
-The following land holdings are over 10 ha: